Rigo 23: San Francisco murals

-The San Francisco pop art mural "One Tree" (1995) was one of his more iconic works, it was located near a freeway ramp at 10th and Bryant streets and featuring a mural of a street sign pointing to a single tree which grew nearby.
-In 2012, additional trees were planted near the mural which had previously featured only a single tree, and by 2017, the mural was deconstructed, cut and moved to point the pointing sign to the freeway ramp.
+The San Francisco pop art mural "One Tree" (1995) was one of his more iconic works; it was located near a freeway ramp at 10th and Bryant streets and featured a mural of a street sign pointing to a single tree which grew nearby.
+In 2012, additional trees were planted near the mural, which had previously featured only a single tree, and by 2017, the mural was deconstructed, cut and moved to point to the freeway ramp.

 Political art

 Rigo's artwork has highlighted world politics and political prisoners, from the Black Panthers and the Angola Three to Mumia Abu-Jamal, whose conviction for the murder of a policeman is contested, and the American Indian Movement's Leonard Peltier.
-Rigo create a controversial statue of Peltier that was removed from the grounds of the American University in January 2017.
+Rigo created a controversial statue of Peltier that was removed from the grounds of the American University in January 2017.